 The TDP spec castle nut is a simple and robust fastener that is almost perfect for the job it’s tasked to perform.
 Over the years, we’ve consistently come up with two minor gripes, first is its staking notches seem rather shallow and short, second is we don’t enjoy using the castle nut’s wrench notches as serrations (our fingers invariably find their way to these sharp cutouts) to rotate it towards to the end plate while installing it.

-CNF (Castle Nut, Forward Controls) is based on the TDP spec castle nut, with couple of changes:
+CNF (Castle Nut, FCD) is based on the TDP spec castle nut, with couple of changes:

 - 4140 PH Steel construction